yoasif/yoasif.github.io/_posts/2026-02-26-firefoxs-ai-kill-switch-is-a-trap-how-mozilla-made-ai-your-problem.markdown

 redirect_from:
 ---

-**TL;DR**: Mozilla recently released **AI controls** for Firefox — a single control panel that lets people disable AI features in the browser or pick and choose which to leave on.
+**TL;DR**: Mozilla recently released **AI controls** for Firefox: a single control panel that lets people disable AI features in the browser or pick and choose which to leave on.
 On the surface, this sounds like a win for user choice in an era of AI-everything.

 If we dig deeper, you can start to see that the kill switch isn’t the whole story.
-This isn’t just a control panel; it’s an *accountability sink*.
+This feature acts like an *accountability sink*.
 By giving you an off-switch, Mozilla’s leadership shifts the ethical burden of AI onto the user - turning their design choices into your responsibility.

 I made <a href="https://www.youtube.com/watch?v=51hXnOi8G4g">a video</a> if you want to watch instead.